joshianirudh/LexiconPrime/README.md

 # Lexicon Prime
-Welcome to LexiconPrime, a project where we aim to embed the Internet!
+Welcome to LexiconPrime, a project where we aim to provide free high quality embeddings!

 ## Datasets Available